Account takeover prevention

 Use Dashboard

-To produce a transaction in the Dashboard:
+To submit the transaction in the Dashboard:

 1. Go to the Transactions page.